Friday, March 19, 2010

 Behold his bed, that of Solomon

-threescore mighty ones
+with threescore valiant ones

 circling it

-from the mighty of Israel
+from the valiant of Israel

 We move with speed from bed to war imagery.
 This is not the common couch - one wonders almost if it is a bier rather than a bed.
 It is not a happily used word.